scala-steward/scash/README.md

 [![Build Status](https://travis-ci.org/scala-cash/scash.svg?branch=master)](https://travis-ci.org/scala-cash/scash) [![Coverage Status](https://coveralls.io/repos/github/scala-cash/scash/badge.svg)](https://coveralls.io/github/scala-cash/scash) [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/scash)

 # scash
+this is a fork of bitcoin-s which is a library for bitcoin core.
+Work is still on the way to have a final product that fully supports all BCH features.
+Here is where we are at the moment:
 (WIP) enabling all current BCH functionality
 - [X] Remove segwit and all bitcoin core only functionality
 - [X] Replay protection [SIGHASH_FORKID](https://github.com/bitcoincashorg/bitcoincash.org/blob/master/spec/replay-protected-sighash.md)